thewtex/thesis/visualsonics_appendix/visualsonics_appendix.rst

 High-frequency 3D Data Analysis
 =============================================

-In this section we describe the methods used to adapt a commercial high-frequency scanner system to perform low-level 3D imaging research.
+In this section we describe methods used to adapt a commercial high-frequency scanner system to perform 3D imaging research.

 .. |vs_plaque_system| replace:: Fig. 1